depman-org/depman/README.md

 release.out-dir = '/usr/bin/editor'
 test.out-dir = '/usr/bin/editor-unstable'

-# Whether to clean the out-dir before the execution.
+# Whether to clean the out-dir before the next execution.
 Default: true
 test.fresh-start = false

 [depsets]
 # Whether to use the lockfile for dependencies in this depset.
+Default: true
 dev-branch.lock = false

-# If this depset is not locked by default, make an exception for these dependencies and lock them
+# If this depset is not locked by default, make an exception for these dependencies and lock them.
+Default: none.
 dev-branch.lock-list = [ 'themes', 'image-helper' ]

 # Don't lock the given dependencies.
 In order to use this key, lock value must be true for the depset.
+Default: none.
 default.no-lock-list = [ 'community-plugins' ]

 # The dependencies to include in the depset.
 By default a depset includes all
 # dependencies, even those which don't have a specified source for the depset.
 # Those dependencies' default source will be used instead.
-helper-dev.deps = [ 'image-helper' ] # We don't need other dependencies when developing image-helper.
+helper-test.deps = [ 'image-helper' ] # We don't need other dependencies when developing image-helper.

 # You can specify a dependency blacklist for a depset too.
 windows.no-deps = [ 'themes' ] # Windows users don't like customization.
-# They will feel right at home with the default white on blue theme.
+They will feel right at home with the default white text on blue background theme.
 ```

 ### `dependencies.lock`